 - Toast the spices, then add them and the vinegar, water, salt and sugar.
 Add the sliced onions and bring the mixture to a boil, then allow to cool, uncovered.

-- Bring a pot of salted water to a boil then add the fiddleheads and blanch for 1 minute.
-Remove the fiddleheads to an ice bath to chill, then drain and reserve.
+- Bring a pot of salted water to a boil then add the fiddleheads and blanch for 1.5 minutes.
+Remove the fiddleheads to a cold water bath immediately to stop cooking.
+Drain the fiddleheads well.